These job interview success tips will support you as you move on to the next stage of the job search process.

-You have the perfect resume including all the right catch phrases, key words and experience listed.
-It’s your idea of a perfect job and you have secured an interview with the employer.
-But no matter how great your resume and experience are, equally important is how you behave during the interview process.
+Congratulations that you have secured an interview for the job you really want.
+Obviously your resume was great and included all the right catch phrases, key words and experience listed.
+But no matter how impressive your resume and experience are, equally important is how you behave during the interview process.

 Employers are not only looking at the skill set you possess, but at how you will present yourself as a representative of the company.
 In today’s business world, employees are an extension of the company’s brand.

 Remember: Your resume is your entree card to an interview.
 A person with an excellent resume stands a very good chance of gaining an interview.
 However it’s the job interview that gets you the job or gives the job to someone else!

 You must prepare for your interview in much the same way as you would prepare for an exam or test, or as an actor would for a play or a speaker would before a conference.
 You should never simply arrive and wing it.
 The better prepared you are, the better will be your chances.

 It may sound a little silly but how well do you know your own résumé?
 Assuming you will have tailored your résumé for each particular job, it is really important that you know what you have sent to your prospective employer.
 The interviewer will almost certainly ask you questions according to what is on your résumé.
 Make sure you know that information backwards and be prepared to answer following the formula I’ve given you.

 Understand the job description

 The job description gives you many clues about what the interviewer will want to know about you.
 Find out everything you can about the job itself so that you can have some intelligent questions ready to ask.
 Hopefully you will have answered many of their questions through your resume, but the interview is your chance to give expanded answers to their question of why you are the right person for the job.

 Nothing impresses an interviewer more than to have an applicant ask relevant and probing questions about their prospective job.
 Do your homework and make a solid impression.
 Prepare answers for these questions so you can confidently explain your achievements and experience.